freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 460.1

-You will create a script in file that is an interface for your bike rental shop.
-Open your file in the editor, and make it and CodeRoad visible.
-Then, and add a "shebang" at the top of the file that uses `bash`.
+This `bike-shop.sh` will be the program for your bike rental shop.
+Open the file in the editor, making it and CodeRoad visible.
+Then, and add a "shebang" at the top of the file so it uses `bash` when it's executed.
 If you don't remember, it looks like this: `#! /bin/bash`.

 #### HINTS